Bhat-Gurunandan/ajeeb-goa/markdown/04_chapter-4.md

 members of all the 12 villages.
-The *Varg* took all the major decisions common for the 12 villages as well as to discuss and resolve the issues which could not be resolved either by the *Maand* or Barazan, in the presence of the whole gathering.
+The *Varg* took all the major decisions common for the 12 villages as well as to discuss and resolve the issues which could not be resolved either by the *Maand* or *Barazan*, in the presence of the whole gathering.
 Hardly any place traditionally marked for the *Varg* exists today.
 One of the last ones, existing at the Curca-Bambolim plateau adjacent to the military camp, has been destroyed due to new constructions.